-3. Appointment and Termination
+3. Appointment

-a.
 Trainee Appointment Form

-A Trainee Appointment Form must be completed for each trainee and submitted to CIRM at the time of appointment.
+A Trainee Appointment Form (Rev. 6/2006) must be completed for each trainee and submitted to CIRM at the time of appointment.
 The form requests information about the appointment such as the name of trainee, name of mentor, anticipated period of training, level of stipend support, and anticipated program of training (e.g., proposed research project).
 The mentor, trainee, and program director must sign the form and in so doing all parties agree to comply with the proposed training program, period of support, stipend level, and the terms and conditions specified in this grants administration policy statement.
-The completed and signed form is the official document for establishing the stipend, which should be reflected in the annual financial reports and on the Trainee Termination Form.
+The completed and signed form is the official document for establishing the stipend, which should be reflected in the annual financial reports.